StrikingLoo/strikingloo.github.io/wiki-articles/rambling.md

 The word "bear" actually means "the brown one".
 The actual word for a bear is lost to history; nobody would say it because they truly believed that saying the real name would summon an actual bear.
 So all we have left is the non-magical euphemism.

-The same happens in Russian where they use medxxx which means "Those who love honey -med-".
+The same happens in Russian where they use medved which means "Those who know honey -med-".

 Bears were the first Lord Voldemort.